UWrc/UWrc.github.io/blog/2024-04-04-conda-disk-storage.md

 ### Conda's config

 Software is usually accompanied by a configuration file (aka "config file") or a text file used to store configuration data for software applications.
 It typically contains parameters and settings that dictate how the software behaves and interacts it's environment.
-Familiarity with config files allows for efficient troubleshooting, optimization, and adaptation of software to specific environments, like HYAK's shared HPC environment, enhancing overall usability and performance.
+Familiarity with config files allows for efficient troubleshooting, optimization, and adaptation of software to specific environments, like Hyak's shared HPC environment, enhancing overall usability and performance.
 Conda's config file `.condarc`, is customizable and lets you determine where packages and environments are stored by conda.

 ### Understanding your Conda